 A quick assessment or analysis can help you shift the focus and costs away from a non-responsive product to one that will drive profits.

-But likewise, if a potentially practical product required more attention from a quality or marketing point of view, you will be able to pick up the trends using a good business intelligence (BI) tool.
+If a potential product required more attention from a quality or marketing point of view, you can pick up trends using a good business intelligence (BI) tool.

-File sharing made easy
+File-sharing made easy

-And what is the point of having data centrally stored when you cannot access it once you leave a certain parameter/network?
+But what is the point of having data centrally stored when you cannot access it once you leave a certain parameter/network?

-Recognise the need ad act!
+Recognize the need & act!

-Failing to adapt to a changing landscape or being rigid with the product itself, as Nokia and Blackberry did, allowed Apple and Samsung to snatch their market with touchscreen tech.
+Failing to adapt to a changing landscape or being rigid with the innovation.
+Nokia and Blackberry allowed Apple and Samsung to snatch their market share with touchscreen tech.